 Classic Falafel made with dried chickpeas and tahini, this traditional falafel is exactly what you’s have at your favorite Middle Eastern restaurant.
-Not a single canned chickpea in sight, so no mushy texture!
+No canned chickpeas, so no mushy texture!

 Classic Falafel is not a quick recipe to make, but it couldn’t be much simpler.
 The length of time is 99% the soaking of the beans.
 Working with dried garbanzo beans is the magic ingredient to a great falafel recipe.
 It will make falafel that tastes like the ones from your favorite restaurant.